Environmental Crime (FPN)

 Therefore, District Enforcement Environmental Crime Officers are employed to support and enforce the littering laws on behalf of the Local Authority, targeting those who choose to ignore a message which is understood by the vast majority of the public.

-You can write into the Local Authority to explain your circumstances.
+You can make a representation to explain your circumstances.

 This will be reviewed and you may be granted a time extension to pay the FPN.
-All contact details will be provided on the FPN issued and all correspondence will be sent by the Local Authority.
+All contact details will be provided on the FPN issued and all subsequent correspondence sent.

 Yes.
-All exemptions are determined by the enforcement policy of the Local Authority and normally include members of the public with proven physical and mental disabilities.
+All exemptions are determined by the enforcement policy of the Local Authority and normally included within the legislation.

 Additionally, some Local Authorities include additional exemptions, such as children and elderly members of the community.